 Our services are only available to our members: membership of the BikeShed is $10 per year, $5 for students and concession card holders and $13 for a whole family or household.

 Even though the bike shed cannot offer these services, our volunteers may be able to point you towards either a local bike shop or someone else who can help.

 Current opening hours:

 PUBLIC HOLIDAY NOTE: We generally do not open on public holiday weekends, however this depends on available volunteers.
 Unless you have been informed otherwise, assume we won't be there on public holiday weekends.

-HOT WEATHER NOTE: We will not open the shed if the temperature is forecast to go over 40 degress.
+HOT WEATHER NOTE: We will not open the shed if the temperature is forecast to go near or over 38 degress.
 (The shed is like an oven.)

 There are also occasional BikeShed working bees and clean ups on other days of the week, but we cannot sell bikes or help with bike repairs on these days.
 We only help people with their bikes on Fri, Sat and Sunday when the shed is open.